seanmcquaid/Sift/readme.md

 * Authors

 # Description
-TBD is a UI for everything you want to do.
-This application uses PostgresQL, Express, React & Node to create a friendly and easy-to-use interface that allows users to
+Sift is a PERN stack web application that allows users to organize their leisure acitivities by category.
+Once the user is in that category, they are able to create to do lists with notes, create favorite lists and write their own personal reviews.

 # Technologies